 Another reviewer liked the included string, allowing the user to wear the outstanding product around his neck.

-If you are a boy scout and hoping to get your orientation merit badge, this is the best Suunto compass to buy.
+If you are a boy scout and hoping to get your orientation merit badge, this is the best suunto a-10 field compass to buy.
 But don’t take my word for it.
 What are others saying?

 One reviewer raved about the excellent included directions.
 He went on to say how the needle will point north, even on unlevel surfaces.
 The reviewer went on to point out how the user needs to make sure the needle doesn’t bump the top or bottom of the housing.

 Are you looking for a travel compass you can take to both the northern and southern hemisphere?
 Do you want the confidence that you are getting the best compass for hiking and backpacking?
-You need to get the Suunto MC-2G.
+You need to get the Suunto MC-2G Global Compass.

-What are others saying about the backpacking compass?
+What are others saying about the Suunto MC-2G hiking compass?
 One mentioned the compass is overall a great- built compass.
 All the essential features work such as the needle pointing north, the mirror reflects, the magnifier does an exceptional job at magnifying, and the declination adjustment works.